eic/tutorial-analysis/_episodes/01-introduction.md

 There are three broad classes of files stored on xrootd/S3, each in their own directory:
 - EVGEN: The input hepmc3 datasets
+    - E.g. some files that have been supplied by a physics event generator
-- FULL: The full GEANT4 output root files (usually only saved for a fration of runs)
+- FULL: The full GEANT4 output root files (usually only saved for a fraction of runs)
+    - If running a simulation yourself, this would be your output from processing npsim
 - RECO: The output root files from the reconstruction
+    - And again, if running yourself, this would be your output from EICrecon (after you've used your awesome new reconstruction algorithm from the later tutorial of course)

 Most users will interact with the files in the RECO directory and that is what we will focus on in this tutorial.
 Within the RECO directory, files are organized by campaign (23.12.0 for the December 2023 campaign, for example), detector configuration, physics process, energy, and Q2.
 The directory structure and number of reconstructed files for each campaign can be found on the Simulation Website [here](https://eic.github.io/epic-prod/campaigns/campaigns_reco.html).